Go to the Students section

 EndNote reference management software - EndNote is software that helps you collect and organize your references, and then insert them automatically into Word documents.

-Finding previous dissertations - use the Dissertations Location List (Word or PDF) to discover where dissertations for each subject/course are held.
+Finding previous dissertations - use the Dissertations Location List to discover where dissertations for each subject/course are held.

 Library guide on Evaluating web sources